Farvater-max/puppeteer-demo/README.md

 ### `npm run dev`

 Unites command `npm run start` and `npm run test` for local app testing.
-This command using package `start-server-and-test` for start and test project by one command.
+This command using package `start-server-and-test` for start and run test project by one command.

 ### `npm run build`